 Hansen was awarded the 2013 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel along with two distinguished research colleagues, Eugene F. Fama, the Robert R. McCormick Distinguished Service Professor of Finance at the University of Chicago, and Robert J. Shiller, the Sterling Professor of Economics at Yale University, “for their empirical analysis of asset prices.”

-In 1982, Hansen published his first major work, “Generalized Instrumental Variables Estimation of Nonlinear Rational Expectations Models,” co-authored by former faculty member Kenneth J. Singleton.
+During his first few years at CMU, Hansen published several path-breaking papers that had lasting influence in econometrics, macro-economics and finance.
+One of the most influential of these was titled “Generalized Instrumental Variables Estimation of Nonlinear Rational Expectations Models,” co-authored by former faculty member Kenneth J. Singleton.
 This research was celebrated in 2007 at CMU during special conference on its 25th anniversary, titled “Advances in Theory-Based Estimation.”
 He also has been recognized for work with Ravi Jagannathan, (Ph.D. ’83) that created the “Hansen–Jagannathan Bound,” an important theorem in financial economics.

 In a 2007 interview, conducted jointly with Singleton, Hansen expressed that coming to Carnegie Mellon University in 1978 was a “very good choice.”
 He credits individuals including Dennis Epple, who headed the school’s junior recruiting committee at the time, as being able to recognize the potential in his research, even though it was not very far along at the time.Hansen described the environment at Carnegie Mellon as being dynamic, having an “incredible junior faculty” who were very interactive, eager to learn and to explore academic areas outside their own.
 He said, “I could go learn finance from people like Scott Richard and I could learn economic dynamics from people like Milton Harris and Rob Townsend and they were also willing to learn.
 So there was lots of interaction … I gained a lot from that.”